11/25/2025 - We are actively updating our website and systems, please forgive any errors and call us at 509-339-9881 if you have any questions!

 Affidavits conform to Idaho Rule of Civil Procedure 4 (including I.R.C.P.
 4(c), 4(d)(1), 4(d)(2), and 4(e) for service on individuals, entities, minors, and governmental bodies).

-Service documentation is drafted to meet the evidentiary expectations of the Second Judicial District and is accepted in Idaho County’s District and Magistrate Courts without modification.
+Service documentation is drafted to meet the evidentiary expectations of the First Judicial District and is accepted in Kootenai County’s District and Magistrate Courts without modification.

 Idaho does not require process server registration or licensure under Idaho Code — but Paper Monkey applies Washington-level compliance standards (RCW 18.180 model) for accuracy, professionalism, and affidavit transparency.